-This is the typical task of the analyst where his methodological knowledge applies to the information provided by the client in order to produce a model which can be elaborated by a Decision Analysis method.
+This is the typical task of the analyst where his methodological knowledge applies to the information provided by the client in order to produce a model which can be elaborated by a formal method.

-Again the first step is to fix the set of potential decisions or alternatives A^ .
-At this stage the set A^ should have precise formal properties such as:
+Again the first step is to fix the set of potential decisions or alternatives A. At this stage the set A should have precise formal properties such as:

 - being a compact or discrete subset of an n-dimensional space;

 - being a list of objects;

 - having a combinatorial structure.

-The existence of feasibility (or acceptability) constraints should apply here either directly (limiting the enumeration of A^) or indirectly (limiting the space where A^ can be defined).
+The existence of feasibility (or acceptability) constraints should apply here either directly (limiting the enumeration of A) or indirectly (limiting the space where A can be defined).
 The set A, established in the problem formulation, is the starting point of this process, but new elements may be added (such as dump alternatives or ideal solutions) or eliminated.
-Within an evaluation model we consider the set A^ as stable along the time and in the case it has a combinatorial structure we have to fix whether we are going to focus on the elementary components or to a list of combinations.
+Within an evaluation model we consider the set A as stable along the time and in the case it has a combinatorial structure we have to fix whether we are going to focus on the elementary components or on a list of combinations.

-The set A^ is described through a set of dimensions D. These represent the relevant knowledge we have about A^ .
-Some of such dimensions might already be introduced under form of constraints (used in order to fix the set A^), but other dimensions might be necessary for evaluation purposes, that is they should allow to show the performance of each element of A^ under certain characteristics.
+The set A is described through a set of dimensions D. These represent the relevant knowledge we have about A. Some of the dimensions might already be introduced as constraints (used in order to fix the set A), but other dimensions might be necessary for evaluation purposes, that is, they should allow to show the performance of each element of A under certain characteristics.
 Again the establishment of D requires to fix some formal properties.
-Each element of D is considered a measurement, therefore the precise scale (E) of such measure should be established.
+Each element of D is considered a measurement, therefore the precise scale type (E) of such a measure should be established.
 Several types of measurement scales are possible and might co-exist within an evaluation model such as nominal, ordinal etc..
-Further on the set D may have a structure such as an hierarchy.
+Further on, the set D may have a structure such as an hierarchy.
 The set D cannot be empty.
-At least one dimension and its associated scale (the nominal definition of A^) exists.
-Usually the set D is constructed using the set Γ as a starting point.
-Typically the construction of D involves structuring Γ (if necessary) and associating to each element thus defined a measurement structure.
+At least one dimension and its associated scale exists.
+Usually the set D is constructed using the set V as a starting point.
+Typically the construction of D involves structuring V (if necessary) and associating to each element thus defined a measurement structure.

-In the case where an operational problem statement has been adopted (such as an optimisation or a ranking one) then we have to construct the set of criteria G to be used for such a purpose.
+In the case where an operational problem statement has been adopted (such as an optimisation or a ranking one) then we have to construct the set of criteria H to be used for such a purpose.
 The key issue here are the client's preferences.
-We define as a criterion any dimension to which is possible to associate a preference model, even a partial one.
+We define as a criterion any dimension to which it is possible to associate a preference model, even a partial one.
 The construction of the set of criteria is a central activity in the decision aiding process.
 Dimensions expressed under nominal measurement definitely require the establishment of a preference model.
 Dimensions expressed under measurements which allow an ordering may use such an ordering also as a preference structure, but this is rather exceptional.
-Usually the preference model is an interpretation of the available ordering (consider as example the use of a semi-order as preference structure for a dimension endowed with a ratio scale) and therefore requires a careful elaboration.
-Further on it should be clear that if we are looking for a "rich" (in information) final result (such as an optimal solution) then the preference structures of the criteria ought to be "rich" themselves.
-Criteria (or the single criterion) have to be expressed on ratio or interval scales allowing to establish a value function on the set A^ .
+Usually the preference model is an interpretation of the available ordering (consider for example the use of a semi-order as a preference structure for a dimension endowed with a ratio scale).
+As such it requires a careful elaboration.
+Further on, it should be clear that if we are looking for a final result "rich" in information (such as an optimal solution) then the preference structures of the criteria ought to be "rich" themselves.